pinellolab/CRISPResso2/README.md

 although the least reliable in terms of quantification accuracy.

 #### Parameter List
 -f or --amplicons_file: Amplicons description file (default: '').
-This file is a tab-delimited text file with up to 5 columns (2 required):
+This file is a tab-delimited text file with up to 14 columns (2 required):
-        AMPLICON_NAME:  an identifier for the amplicon (must be unique)
+        amplicon_name:  an identifier for the amplicon (must be unique)
-        AMPLICON_SEQUENCE:  amplicon sequence used in the experiment sgRNA_SEQUENCE (OPTIONAL):  sgRNA sequence used for this amplicon without the PAM sequence.
-Multiple guides can be given separated by commas and not spaces.
-If not available enter NA.
-        EXPECTED_AMPLICON_AFTER_HDR (OPTIONAL): expected amplicon sequence in case of HDR.
-If not available enter NA.
-        CODING_SEQUENCE (OPTIONAL): Subsequence(s) of the amplicon corresponding to coding sequences.
-If more than one separate them by commas and not spaces.
-If not available enter NA.
+        amplicon_seq:  amplicon sequence used in the experiment guide_seq (OPTIONAL):  sgRNA sequence used for this amplicon without the PAM sequence.
+Multiple guides can be given separated by commas and not spaces. expected_hdr_amplicon_seq (OPTIONAL): expected amplicon sequence in case of HDR. coding_seq (OPTIONAL): Subsequence(s) of the amplicon corresponding to coding sequences.
+If more than one separate them by commas and not spaces. prime_editing_pegRNA_spacer_seq (OPTIONAL): pegRNA spacer sgRNA sequence used in prime editing.
+The spacer should not include the PAM sequence.
+The sequence should be given in the RNA 5'->3' order, so for Cas9, the PAM would be on the right side of the given sequence. prime_editing_nicking_guide_seq (OPTIONAL): Nicking sgRNA sequence used in prime editing.
+The sgRNA should not include the PAM sequence.
+The sequence should be given in the RNA 5'->3' order, so for Cas9, the PAM would be on the right side of the sequence. prime_editing_pegRNA_extension_seq (OPTIONAL): Extension sequence used in prime editing.
+The sequence should be given in the RNA 5'->3' order, such that the sequence starts with the RT template including the edit, followed by the Primer-binding site (PBS). prime_editing_pegRNA_scaffold_seq (OPTIONAL): If given, reads containing any of this scaffold sequence before extension sequence (provided by --prime_editing_extension_seq) will be classified as 'Scaffold-incorporated'.
+The sequence should be given in the 5'->3' order such that the RT template directly follows this sequence.
+A common value ends with 'GGCACCGAGUCGGUGC'. prime_editing_pegRNA_scaffold_min_match_length (OPTIONAL): Minimum number of bases matching scaffold sequence for the read to be counted as 'Scaffold-incorporated'.
+If the scaffold sequence matches the reference sequence at the incorporation site, the minimum number of bases to match will be minimally increased (beyond this parameter) to disambiguate between prime-edited and scaffold-incorporated sequences. prime_editing_override_prime_edited_ref_seq (OPTIONAL): If given, this sequence will be used as the prime-edited reference sequence.
+This may be useful if the prime-edited reference sequence has large indels or the algorithm cannot otherwise infer the correct reference sequence. quantification_window_coordinates (OPTIONAL): Bp positions in the amplicon sequence specifying the quantification window.
+This parameter overrides values of the "--quantification_window_center", "-- cleavage_offset", "--window_around_sgrna" or "-- window_around_sgrna" values.
+Any indels/substitutions outside this window are excluded.
+Indexes are 0-based, meaning that the first nucleotide is position 0.
+Ranges are separated by the dash sign like "start-stop", and multiple ranges can be separated by the underscore (\_).
+A value of 0 disables this filter. (can be comma-separated list of values, corresponding to amplicon sequences given in --amplicon_seq e.g. 5-10,5-10_20-30 would specify the 5th-10th bp in the first reference and the 5th-10th and 20th-30th bp in the second reference) (default: None) quantification_window_size (OPTIONAL): Defines the size (in bp) of the quantification window extending from the position specified by the "--cleavage_offset" or "--quantification_window_center" parameter in relation to the provided guide RNA sequence(s) (--sgRNA).
+Mutations within this number of bp from the quantification window center are used in classifying reads as modified or unmodified.
+A value of 0 disables this window and indels in the entire amplicon are considered.
+Default is 1, 1bp on each side of the cleavage position for a total length of 2bp. quantification_window_center (OPTIONAL): Center of quantification window to use within respect to the 3' end of the provided sgRNA sequence.
+Remember that the sgRNA sequence must be entered without the PAM.
+For cleaving nucleases, this is the predicted cleavage position.
+The default is -3 and is suitable for the Cas9 system.
+For alternate nucleases, other cleavage offsets may be appropriate, for example, if using Cpf1 this parameter would be set to 1.
+For base editors, this could be set to -17.

 --gene_annotations: Gene Annotation Table from UCSC Genome Browser Tables <http://genome.ucsc.edu/cgi-bin/hgTables?command=start>, please select as table "knownGene", as output format "all fields from selected table" and as file returned "gzip compressed". (default: '')